microsoft/service-fabric-observer/README.md

 FO ships with an AppInsights telemetry implementation, but you can use whatever provider you want as long you implement the [IObserverTelemetryProvider interface](/FabricObserver/Observers/Interfaces/IObserverTelemetryProvider.cs).

 In this iteration of the project, we have designed Observers that can be configured by users to monitor the machine-level side effects of an App (defined as a collection of Service Fabric services).
 The user-controlled, App-focused functionality is primarily encapsulated in  **AppObserver**, which observes, records and reports on real-time CPU, Memory, Disk, active and ephemeral TCP port counts as defined by the user in a Data configuration file (JSON, App array objects).
 Likewise, there is the configurable, App-focused **NetworkObserver**.

-\
 For the most part, **we focus on both the state of the system surrounding a Service Fabric app and the specific side effects of the app's behavior**.
 Most observers focus on machine level states: Disk (local storage disk health/availability, space usage, IO), CPU (per process across Apps and Fabric system services), Memory (per process across Apps and Fabric system services as well as system-wide), Networking (general health and monitoring of availability of user-specified, per-app endpoints), basic OS properties (install date, health status, list of hot fixes, hardware configuration, etc., ephemeral port range and real-time status), and Service Fabric infrastructure information and state.
 The design is decidedly simplistic and easy to understand/implement.
 C# and .NET make this very easy to do.

-***GOAL***

 **The uber goal here is to greatly reduce the complexity of host OS, Service Fabric infrastructure, and Service Fabric app health monitoring**.
 For SF app developers, it's as easy as supplying some simple configuration files (JSON and XML).
 Empower cloud developers to understand and learn from inevitable failure conditions by not adding more cognitive complexity to their lives - reliably ***enabling self-mitigation through service health knowledge before correctable problems turn into outages***.

-***SCOPE***

-Showing how to effectively monitor the health of both the environment in which Service Fabric services are running and that of the services themselves.

-***DEFINITIONS***
+**Observer Configurations**

-**Observer** -- conceptually equivalent to "Watchdog", however, we want to make it even more explicit that the nature of these objects is non-reactive, meaning they do not mitigate, they observe, record, and report.
-Plus, Observer is a much cooler name than Watchdog ;-) To learn more about Observers and their configuration, please see the [observers readme](./Documentation/Observers.md).
+To learn more about Observers and their configuration, please see the [observers readme](./Documentation/Observers.md).

-***Design***
+***FabicObserver Design***
 For more information about the design of FabricObserver, please check out the [design readme](./Documentation/Design.md).

 **Conclusion**